-All statements of legal conclusions contained in the Discussion, unless otherwise noted, are our opinion with respect to the matters set forth therein as of the effective date of the Registration Statement, and are qualified by the limitations, and subject to the assumptions and qualifications contained in the Discussion.
+All statements of legal conclusions contained in the Discussion, unless otherwise noted, are our opinion with respect to the matters set forth therein as of the effective date of the Registration Statement, and are, to the extent noted in the Discussion, based on the accuracy of certain factual matters.
 In addition, we are of the opinion that the Discussion in the Registration Statement with respect to those matters as to which no legal conclusions are provided is an accurate discussion of such federal income tax matters (except for the representations and statements of fact of the Partnership and its general partner included in the Discussion, as to which we express no opinion).

-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the use of our name in the Registration Statement.
-In giving this consent, we do not hereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission thereunder.
+We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to our firm and this opinion contained in the Discussion.
+In giving this consent, we do not hereby admit that we are in the category of persons whose consent is required under section 7 of the Securities Act or the rules and regulations of the Commission thereunder.